Barry Soper: Simon Bridges' National leadership irreparably damaged

 If a buddy was having a yarn over the phone to me in that way, making wooden statements to elicit a response, you'd have to be suspicious, surely even more so if you were a former Crown prosecutor.

-No-one has yet explained why this donation wasn't declared within ten days as it was required to be under the Electoral Act.
+No-one has yet explained why this donation wasn't declared within 10 days as it was required to be under the Electoral Act.

-It was apparently broken down into seven fourteen grand donations, with another two grand thrown in, allegedly using some names that haven't been able to be traced through the electorate register.
+It was apparently broken down into seven fourteen grand donations, with another two grand thrown in, allegedly using some names that haven't been able to be traced through the electoral register.

 The legality of that is now for the cops to ferret out.